ifnspaml/Components-Loss/README.md

 2. ```test_pure_noise.mat``` (amplitude spectra of noise component, used to generate the _filtered_ noise component, which can be used for white-box based performance measures)
 3. ```test_clean_speech.mat``` (amplitude spectra of speech component, used to generate the _filtered_ speech component, which can be used for white-box based performance measures)
 4. ```test_noisy_speech_unmorm.mat``` (unnormalized noisy speech amplitude spectra, used for predicting enhanced speech)
-- All matrix have the dimensions of L*K (e.g. 1,000 *132) as explained before.
+- All matrices have the dimensions of L*K (e.g. 1,000 *132) as explained before.
 - All `.mat` files are stored using Matlab command `save('filename.mat','variable')`, which allows to save maximum 2 GB `.mat` file.
 If you have a very large test data, you also need to store `.mat` files in `-v7.3`, and to modify the corresponding data loading part in the test script.
 - Small examples are placed under the directory: `./ test_data /`.
 To start your test, replace these `.mat` files by your own data.
 More details are in the Python scripts.
 You can try the test script by using these small examples.
 - The output of the scripts include: